01

 Free tool

-Paste an llms.txt draft and get a browser-only check for structure, URL hygiene, private content risks, and Pagewell-style factuality.
+Paste an llms.txt draft and get a browser-only check for sections, absolute URLs, private-content risks, hype terms, and Pagewell-style factuality.
 No signup, no server upload.

 How to use

-Pagewell discovery updates should keep llms.txt factual, compact, public, and useful.
+Pagewell discovery updates should keep llms.txt focused on public source pages, clear facts, and useful URLs.
 This tool turns that QA checklist into a quick first pass.

 01